An inexact $q$-order regularized proximal Newton method for nonconvex composite optimization: Numerical experiments

 \subsection{Implementation of Algorithm \ref{qregPNT}}

-The core of Algorithm \ref{qregPNT} is the inexact computation of subproblem \eqref{subprobj}, a composite optimization problem to minimize the sum of the $q$-order regularized quadratic approximation of $f$ at $x^k$ and a nonsmooth convex $g$.
-We compute subproblem \eqref{subprobj} with ZeroFPR to obtain $y^{k,j}$ satisfying the inexactness criterion \eqref{inexact-cond}.
-Among others, ZeroFPR is a nonmonotone linesearch algorithm proposed in \cite{Themelis18} for the composite problem of form \eqref{prob} with a general nonsmooth $g$ by seeking a critical point of the forward-backward envelope of $F$ along a quasi-Newton direction, so is a suitable but not necessarily good solver to subproblem \eqref{subprobj}.
-When calling ZeroFPR to solve subproblem \eqref{subprobj}, we adopt the default setting except that the inexactness criterion \eqref{inexact-cond} is used as the stopping condition and the maximum number of iterates is set as $1000$.
+The core of Algorithm \ref{qregPNT} is the inexact computation of subproblem \eqref{subprobj}, the minimization of the sum of the $q$-order regularized quadratic approximation of $f$ at $x^k$ and the nonsmooth convex $g$.
+Based on Remark 3.3 in the archive version of this work, we choose ZeroFPR as a solver to subproblems.
+ZeroFPR is a line-search algorithm proposed in \cite{Themelis18} for the composite problem of form \eqref{prob} with a general nonsmooth $g$ by seeking a critical point of the forward-backward envelope of $F$ with the limited-memory BFGS (lbfgs).
+When calling ZeroFPR to solve \eqref{subprobj}, we adopt its default setting except that the inexactness criterion \eqref{inexact-cond} is used as the stopping condition and the maximum number of iterations is set as $10^3$.
+For the subsequent tests, the parameters of Algorithm \ref{qregPNT} are chosen as